Njihia413/argus-ai-secure-poc/frontend/memory-bank/activeContext.md

 11. Backend: `failed_login_attempts` are no longer reset when an admin unlocks an account.
 12. Backend: The `unlocked_by` column in the `Users` table now stores the admin's username (string) instead of their ID (integer), and the foreign key constraint was removed.
 Database migration required.
 13. Backend: `failed_login_attempts` now increment for every incorrect password entry, even if the account is already locked, ensuring the admin sees the total number of attempts.
 Account locks at 5 failed attempts.
+14. User Table Filters: Added search input, role dropdown, and security key status dropdown to the user management page (`src/app/dashboard/users/page.tsx`).
+These filters are rendered within the `DataTable` component using a new `toolbar` prop.
+15. DataTable Component Enhancement: The generic `DataTable` component (`src/components/data-table/data-table.tsx`) was updated to accept a `toolbar` prop for rendering custom controls and to include pagination functionality.
+16. Styling Consistency: Applied `font-montserrat` to the user table filter controls for consistency.
+Updated security key filter labels for clarity.

 ## Active Technical Patterns
 1. Data Table Pattern
     *   Reusable table structure with `CardContent` wrappers for consistent styling.
-    *   Customizable columns with sorting and a single global filter (e.g., `Input` with `max-w-md`).
-Column definitions are carefully selected to display relevant information.
+    *   Customizable columns with sorting.
+    *   Supports a `toolbar` prop for custom filter controls (e.g., search input, dropdowns) to be rendered above the table.
+    *   Includes built-in pagination controls.
     *   Consistent data display and action handling (standardized button styles, confirmation dialogs for critical actions with consistent font and sizing).
+    *   Column definitions are carefully selected to display relevant information.

 2. Security Patterns
     *   WebAuthn integration.